numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 After each forward pass through the network, you will implement the `backpropagation through time` algorithm to accumulate gradients of each parameter over the time steps.
 Backpropagation through a LSTM is not as straightforward as through other common Deep Learning architectures, due to the special way its underlying layers interact.
 Nonetheless, the approach is largely the same; identifying dependencies and applying the chain rule.

-Lets start with defining a function to initialize gradients of each parameter as arrays made up of zeros with same dimensions as the corresponding parameter.
+Let's start with defining a function to initialize gradients of each parameter as arrays made up of zeros with same dimensions as the corresponding parameter.

 ```python
 # Initialise the gradients